gdscaefunai/github-event/README.md

 All attendees who made pull requests to this repo can be found on https://githubevent.web.app

 ## Attendee Instructions
 Having attended the event at https://youtu.be/ZVtSKBNxnAc, send your pull request to get your name on the event site at https://githubevent.web.app.
 Carryout the following instructions, to make your pull request.
+If you do not have a GitHub account, first create one [here](https://github.com/join).

 1. [Fork](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/fork-a-repo) this [repository](https://github.com/DSC-AEFUNAI/github-event) by clicking on **Fork** at the top right corner of this page (Be sure you are viewing this README from github.com and as a desktop site).